-Cou Course Summary Information
+Cou rse Summary Info rmation

-1 Course Title BSc (Hons) Construction Management with Foundation
+1 Course Title . , BSc (Hons) Construction Management with Foundation

 Year

 2 BCU Course UCAS Code US0645F K22F

 Code

 3 Awarding Institution Birmingham City University

-4 Teaching Institution(s)
+4 Teaching Institut tion(s)

 (if different from point 3)

-5 Professional Statutory or Royal Institution of Chartered Surveyors (RICS)
+5 Professional Statutory or

-Regulatory Body (PSRB) Chartered Institute of Building (CIOB)
+Regulatory Body (PSRB)

-accreditation (if a applicable)
+accreditation (if a

 6 Course Description If your ambition is to gain a senior site management role within the construction industry, then BSc (Hons) Construction Management with Foundation Year will set you on the right path.
-The Foundation Year course option enables you to study for our BSc (Hons) degree over a extended full-time duration of four years by including a Foundation Certificate (year one of The Foundation Certificate provides a broad study programme that underpins the follow-or degree.
-In order to progress to the next year of your degree, it is necessary to achieve a parall of the modules of the Foundation Certificate.
+The Foundation Year course option enables you to study for our BSc (Hons) degree over an extended full-time duration of four years by including a Foundation Certificate (year one of for The Foundation Certificate provides a broad study programme that underpins the follow-on degree.
+In order to progress to the next year of your degree, it is necessary to achieve a pase all of the modules of the Foundation Certificate.
 What's covered in the course?
 In the UK, the construction industry provides one tenth of the UK's gross domestic production and is a substantial employer, with over two million people employed in the industry.
 Our course matches the needs of the industry, preparing you to be able to manage a construction project from inception and design through to occupation by developing your skills in management to enable you to deliver projects safely, on time, on budget and to the highest possible quality.
 The complexity of construction projects requires construction professionals who have expertise in construction management and can work effectively with people from different cultural backgrounds and construction disciplines.
 You will learn about the immediate and long-lasting effect which construction activities have on the environment, and discover sustainable and environmentally sound construction methods and innovative management practices.
 This degree has social innovation embedded its core.
 You will learn through creative social problem solving, working with our industrial partners to develop your intellectual and practical competence, as required by professional bodies such as CIOB and RICS.